azat-co/practicalnode/chapter1/chapter1.md

 `__dirname` is an absolute path to the folder with the source code script (a file in which the global variable is called), whereas `process.cwd` is an absolute path to the folder from which the process that runs the script was launched.
 They are the same in the example of `node program.js`.

 The `cwd` value will be different from `__dirname`, if we started the program from a different folder.
-For example, for the process `$ node ./code/program.js`, `__dirname` will have `code` but `cwd` not since it'll be one folder above in the directory tree.
+For example, for the process `$ node ./code/program.js`, `__dirname` will have `code` but `cwd` wont' because it'll be one folder above in the directory tree.

-On POSIX systems (macOS, Linux and its distributions), Node developers can also use `process.evn.PWD` which works similarly to `process.cwd`.
+On POSIX systems (macOS, Linux, and its distributions), Node developers can also use `process.evn.PWD`, which works similarly to `process.cwd`.

 ## Browser Application Programming Interface Helpers